 SSX, on the other hand, uses serial sample delivery to obtain single still diffraction patterns from thousands of randomly orientated crystals to generate a complete dataset.
-We note that serial techniques incorporating crystal rotation are under development 12-13 though here focus on still, zero rotation, approaches.
+It is noted that serial techniques incorporating crystal rotation are under development 12-13 though here focus on still, zero rotation, approaches.
 There are a wide variety of sample delivery systems with different advantages and disadvantages 14, ranging from delivering a stream of crystals in a flow focused/viscous jet 15-17, microfluidic chip 18-19, or crystals on a fixed target such as an etched silicon chip 20-21.
 Typically, crystals are held at room temperature, allowing greater conformational diversity to be observed and providing a more physiologically relevant environment 22.
 SSX enables the collection of very low dose datasets 23, as the total dose of the dataset is equivalent to a single short X-ray exposure of one crystal.
 Another major advantage SSX provides is the study protein dynamics through time-resolved methods, with reactions triggered by exposure to laser light 24-27 or by mixing of crystals and ligand/substrate 28-29.
 Using smaller crystals means laser light can penetrate the entirety of the crystal, uniformly initiating the reaction without multiphoton absorption to provide well defined reaction intermediates for diffraction data taken at different time points 27.
 Use of larger crystals and rotation-based data collection methods suffers from a limited laser penetration depth, nonuniform or multiphoton activation, radiation damage, and mechanical overhead time within data sweeps, resulting in a mix of reaction intermediates which can prove difficult or impossible to interpret at faster reaction speeds.
 Smaller crystals provide a similar advantage in mixing experiments, as ligands can rapidly and more uniformly diffuse throughout the crystal, again allowing defined reaction intermediates to be recorded at different time delays 30-32.

 At Diamond’s microfocus beamline I24 both conventional rotation and SSX experiments can be performed.
-Here we present a comprehensive protocol for SSX sample preparation and data collection using fixed targets at I24 and protocols for data analysis of serial data at Diamond.
+Here a comprehensive protocol for SSX sample preparation and data collection using fixed targets at I24 and protocols for data analysis of serial data at Diamond are presented.
 While the manuscript and accompanying videos should allow users to carry out a successful SSX experiment at I24, it should be noted that this is a rapidly developing field and approaches are continually evolving.
 It should also be noted that serial methods are available at other synchrotron sources, including but not limited to Petra III (P14-TREXX), MAX IV (BioMAX) 33, SLS (PXI and PXII) 34, and NSLS (FMX) 35, and that the specifics of serial data collection and processing will differ but the core principles will remain the same.
 The protocols below should be seen to represent a starting point and a pathway to base camp rather than the summit of what might be achieved.

 PROTOCOL: (Instructions)

-This protocol assumes you have a protein or small molecule crystal system, from which you have been able to produce a microcrystal slurry on the order of 0.5-2.0 ml with a good density of microcrystals per ml.
+This protocol assumes the users have a protein or small molecule crystal system, from which a microcrystal slurry on the order of 0.5-2.0 ml with a good density of microcrystals per ml has been produced.
 Protocols for obtaining crystal slurries are described in 36.
 Many different types of fixed target are available, the most commonly used at I24 utilise a precisely defined silicon chip.
 In order to differentiate from other chip layouts, below and in the beamline interface this is referred to as an ‘Oxford chip’.
 As previously described the Oxford chip layout comprises 88 ‘city blocks’, each containing 2020 apertures for a total of 25,600 apertures 20-21.

 Preparing and Loading a Chip